Object-level Geometric Structure Preserving for Natural Image Stitching: Ablation Studies and Discussions

-\textbf{Semantic segmentation methods}.
-To assess the influence of semantic segmentation results on the stitching performance, we conducted a comparative analysis across three different backbones of the SAM \cite{sam} model, namely ViT-B, ViT-L, and ViT-H \cite{vit}, with a progression from smaller to larger models.
+To assess the influence of semantic segmentation results on the stitching performance, we conducted a comparative analysis across three different backbones of the SAM~\cite{sam} model, namely ViT-B, ViT-L, and ViT-H~\cite{vit}, with a progression from smaller to larger models.
 Larger models are inherently capable of capturing more fine-grained semantic details.
-The corresponding stitching results are depicted in Figure \ref{fig_ablation}.
+The corresponding stitching results are depicted in Fig.~\ref{fig_ablation}.
 It is worth noting that the models based on ViT-B and ViT-L exhibit some blurriness and minor distortions.
-From the perspective of MDR, our model, under the three aforementioned backbone configurations, achieved improvements of 4.1\%, 8.3\%, and 9.4\% over the baseline model GES-GSP \cite{gesgsp}, respectively.
+From the perspective of MDR, our model, under the three aforementioned backbone configurations, achieved improvements of 1.9\%, 2.7\%, and 3.6\% over the baseline model GES-GSP~\cite{gesgsp}, respectively.
+The application of EfficientSAM~\cite{efficientsam}, time consumption of OBJ-GSP, and its real-world applications are included in supplementary materials.